EARnagram/lessons/sec4/ui-router/README.md

 **Broswer caching is a big problem when working with SPA development.**

-Make sure you [deactivate caching][deactivate-caching] and use `⌘⇧R` (or `Ctrl-Shift-R` on Ubuntu) to force a full reload of each page!
+Make sure you [deactivate caching][deactivate-caching] and use `⌘⇧R` to force a full reload of each page!

 ### Step 1: Get Up and Running

 #### Start a local server

 Because the whole structure of SPA routing involves URLs, we need to build our application with reference to syntactically correct HTTP-based URLs, not filesystem paths.
 Therefore, we need to use `server` within our angular project.

 #### Source `ui-router`

 We'll need the UI-Router code.
 It's not an official, core library, and it's not hosted on Google's site.
 [CDNJS has it][ui-router-cdn], or you can download it from GitHub and include it yourself.

 However you do it, make sure you add it BEFORE we declare our application/module.

 ```html